A topology-changing variational framework for the Einstein-Hilbert functional: Disconnected topological variations

 The simplest conceivable way of introducing new topology to a manifold is perhaps to add a new disconnected component.
 From the classical GR point of view, a disconnected component may be regarded as physically irrelevant, since it is causally inaccessible to observers on the initial spacetime.
 Following the intuition of Coleman, Giddings and Strominger \cite{coleman1988,giddings1988}, we instead argue that such an addition might be given the physical interpretation of the creation of a baby universe.
 Moreover, even disconnected components have non-trivial interactions from the quantum point of view, and hence are no longer physically irrelevant in that setting.
 These reasons suggest that topological variations in the form of disconnected components are physically motivated and should not be excluded from a reasonable formulation of quantum gravity and cosmology.

-Mathematically, this is implemented as follows.
-Remember from the previous section that variations where described not only in terms of an initial spacetime $(M,g)$, but rather a variational configuration $(M,g;\Omega)$ where $\Omega\subset M$ is a precompact open set in which the variation is supposed to take place.
+Mathematically, this can be implemented as follows.
+Recall that in Section \ref{GR without topological variations} variations where described not only in terms of an initial spacetime $(M,g)$, but rather a variational configuration $(M,g;\Omega)$ where $\Omega\subset M$ is a precompact open set in which the variation is supposed to take place.
 As mentioned in the previous section, in the regime of topological variations the domain itself is subject to change.
-Suppose now that we wish to add a disconnected component $(M',g')$ to the initial manifold.
+Suppose now that we wish to add a closed disconnected component $(M',g')$ to the initial manifold.
 In this case the choice of $\Omega$ is not particularly important, as the variation is not really taking place ``inside'' any such $\Omega$.
 Mathematically, this addition amounts to the transformation

 Nevertheless, the domain $\Omega$ is important when we consider mixed variations that vary both the metric within $\Omega$ and add the new component $(M',g')$ with whatever new topology and geometry it happens to carry.